 735 Advanced Concepts and Applications in Health Policy and Management (3).
 Prerequisite, HPM 734.
 Required preparation, completion of master's core (can be concurrent).
 Restricted to HPM graduate students.
 Integrating and building upon the HPM master's core, this comprehensive course focuses on organization policymaking and administration from the perspective of the CEO and top management.

-746 Introduction to Financial and Managerial Accounting for Healthcare (5).
+746 Introduction to Financial and Managerial Accounting for Healthcare Organizations (4).
 Focuses on learning and applying key financial and managerial accounting tools and concepts to healthcare problems.
 Provides a broad introduction to key concepts, issues, tools, and vocabulary useful for policymakers and administrators.
-Topics include: reading and analyzing healthcare financial statements, recording transactions, budgeting, full costing, incremental costing and responsibility accounting.
+Topics include: reading and analyzing healthcare financial statements, recording transactions, budgeting, full costing, incremental costing, and responsibility accounting.

-748 Healthcare Policy and Economics of Healthcare Insurance (4).
+748 Economic Principles, Health Insurance & Behavioral Economics in Health (3).
 This course provides students with an opportunity to investigate topics of healthcare policy and insurance from a finance and economics perspective.
 The course covers contemporary health policy topics in great depth and with a focus on economic and financial analysis as a tool to evaluate healthcare policies and proposed new legislation.

 750 Introduction to Dental Public Health (3).
 Permission of the instructor.
 Survey of the theory and practice of dental public health, with an emphasis on basic knowledge and skills necessary for planning and evaluating dental public health programs.

 751 Dental Public Health Practice (3).
 Permission of the instructor.
 Emphasis on knowledge of community measures for prevention and control of oral diseases, understanding the scientific basis for their use, and designing and evaluating prevention programs for a specific population.